Enhanced homotopy theory for period integrals of smooth projective hypersurfaces

 can be seen as a vast generalization of the Picard-Fuchs type differential equations.
-We also have worked out the generating functions of every quantum correlation (see \mgfcy\ for their definition) up to finite ambiguity by a deterministic and explicitly executable algebraic algorithm in subsection \ref{subs3.6}.
+We also have worked out the generating functions of every quantum correlation (see \mgfcy\ for their definition) up to finite ambiguity by an explicitly executable algebraic algorithm.

 If we just apply a natural algebraic homotopy theoretical quantization, which is proposed by the first named author in \cite{Pa10} and enhances the BV quantization in \cite{BV}, to the classical field theory $CFT_{S_{cl}}$, then all quantum constructions in our paper follow.
 We also summarize the correspondence between the structures in $QFT_{S_{cl}}$ and the structures appearing in the paper in Table \ref{ttwo}.